SkymanOne/folidity/reports/main.typ

 As part of the checking, the crate first inspects that all declarations have been defined correctly by inspecting signatures, that is, there are no conflicting names.
 After the successful resolution, we add the structure to the respective list and
 Then, we can resolve fields of structs, models and states.
 First, we verify that no model or state is used as the type of a field.
 Afterwards, the module checks fields for any cycles using Solang algorithm #footnote[https://github.com/hyperledger/solang/blob/d7a875afe73f95e3c9d5112aa36c8f9eb91a6e00/src/sema/types.rs#L359].
 It builds a directed graph from the fields with and uses the original index of the declaration of the index.
 It then finds any strongly directed components using Tarjan's algorithm #footnote[https://en.wikipedia.org/wiki/Tarjan's_strongly_connected_components_algorithm].
 If we have a simple path between the two nodes, then we have detected a cycle.

 After that, we check models and states for any cycles in inheritance.
-We disallow model inheritance to prevent infinite-size structures, but states do not really have this problem since it is possible for functions to transition to the same or any previous states as stated earlier.
+We disallow model inheritance to prevent infinite-size structures, but states do not really have this problem since, as stated earlier, functions can transition to the same or any previous state.

 Having verified storage-based declarations, we are ready to resolve functions.
 Each declaration that has expressions also contains a scope.
 Therefore, when resolving functions, models and states, a scope is created for each declaration.